Your Organization and NGS

 As part of the agreement to merge, the Federation of Genealogical Societies (FGS) and NGS agreed to establish an advisory committee for member organizations.
 We chose to create a group of delegates similar to the way FGS operated for over 40 years.
 That group is the Delegate Council.
 The purpose of the Council is “Building the Community of Genealogy Organizations through Collaboration, Communication, and Counsel.”
 The Council is responsible for:

-• providing advice on genealogy and family history issues to the Board of Directors
+- providing advice on genealogy and family history issues to the NGS Board of Directors,

-• providing advice to the Board on how NGS can best serve genealogy and family history organizations
+- providing advice to the Board on how NGS can best serve genealogy and family history organizations, and

-• implementing programs that are delegated to it by the Board (such as some award selections).
+- implementing programs that are delegated to it by the Board or that delegates recommend and approve.

 The Council is authorized in the NGS Bylaws, Article XIII Section 4.
 The delegates meet annually in conjunction with the NGS Family History Conference.
 There also are meetings held online via Zoom on a quarterly basis.
 The delegates establish their own procedures subject to approval by the Board.
 A chair and chair-elect (who serves as vice chair) are elected from among the delegates.